openedx/edx-documentation/en_us/edx_style_guide/source/images.rst

 ====================

 Before you take a screen shot, reduce the window width to avoid extra white space.
-Usually this means you narrow until page is no longer responsive (unless this will make screen shot too long).
+Usually this means you narrow the width of your browser until the page is no longer responsive.
+However, you do have the aesthetic control over when reducing the width of the intended image will have the effect of making the screen shot too long.

-The following image has a lot of white space inside the component editor, which narrowing the window will correct.
+The following image has a lot of white space inside the component editor.
+To produce a better illustration of the component editor, make the browser narrower.

 .. image:: Images/DiscussionComponentEditor.png
   :width: 450